Too Much Like Me

 “Familiarity can blind you” – Author unknown

-When we surround ourselves with people who hold the same world views as we do we rob ourselves from critical perspective and completely new ways of thinking about things.
+When we surround ourselves with people who hold the same world views as we do we rob ourselves from critical perspective and completely new ways of thinking about things, we need some diversity of thought.
 If we are card carrying Republicans who surround ourselves with only other card carrying Republicans we’ll never be exposed to new ideas or alternative ways of thinking.
 If you happen to be a CPA or lawyer and the only people you spend time with are the same, then every idea, every point of view or perspective will be encased in that same school of thought.